TOSIT-IO/tdp-collection-extras/roles/hue/README.md

 The following hosts file and playbook are given as examples.

-A ranger synched admin user `hue` with password `hue-user123` is already deployed by this role (but you can't log in as this user until your 2nd login as by default the 1st login creates a new Hue user).
+A ranger synced admin user `hue` with password `hue-user123` is already deployed by this role (but you can't log in as this user until your 2nd login as by default the 1st login creates a new Hue user).

 ### Host file